 Our blue room is always available for any student to utilize should they feel overwhelmed or anxious, which helps instill confidence in our students (as they know that they always have a safe place to retreat to when necessary).
 It doubles as a sensory room, and aids in sensory integration.

 CREST believes that books are essential to the development of young minds, as such, we provide a wide variety of books that students can borrow and read from.
-We also have a valuable team of 'Reading Angels' who visit classes regularly to read aloud to the children.

 Our tuck-shop sells healthy snacks and meals and is available for use every Wednesday.